As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 Use sheets and pillowcases made of natural fibers like viscose or cotton for light cooling.
-If you find yourself waking up in the night due to uncomfortable temperatures however, you may want to try one of these temperature-controlled mattress pads for something that will really get the job done.
+If you find yourself waking up in the night due to uncomfortable temperatures, however, you may want to try one of these cooling mattress pads for something that will really get the job done.
 Say hello to staying cool and sleeping through the night!

 Use White Noise

 Some people may prefer complete silence to sleep, but if you live in an apartment or an area where things outside of your control can wake you up, using white noise can help you stay asleep through the night.
 One way to achieve this is by using a fan, which doubles as another method of keeping you cool.
 Alternatively, you can use a white noise machine that’s specifically designed to help you sleep soundly.

 Most smartphones have a “do not disturb” setting that keeps notifications from making any type of noise or lighting up.
 You can set it each night, or to make it easier on yourself you can set it to turn on at the same time every night, or every weeknight.
 Set it for the time at which you normally climb into bed until the time you want to wake up.
 Don’t worry, your alarm will still come through, along with anything else you specifically set to allow.